Aditya-Rohan-Singh/cs5113fa22-proj/README.md

 - The script will also create a list of Trainers and Pokemon as per the given user input and store it with their respective emoji in a json file called node-list.json

-- Once the docker-compose.yml file is dynamically created, the script will utilize the subprocess package to execute the command "docker-compose up --build: which will create the mentioned containers in the docker-compose.yml file that was dynamically created based on user input.
-(Still needs to be implemented
 )
 - The docker file will be similar to what we used in Assignment 1 with no changes except the proto file name.